 All three project constraints can make or break the project.
 Thus, keeping to them and making sure you do not forget about any is crucial.
 By not monitoring the time constraint, you will get behind schedule and will have to fight in trying to come back the rest of the project.
 By not monitoring the cost, you run the risk of losing the profit or in extreme cases – even running into bankruptcy.
 And by not managing scope you can easily lose your way and start focusing on things that are not actually important.

-In this article, we will get deeper into the management of time constraint, since it is ever more relevant in the new era of remote work.
+In this article, we will get deeper into the management of time constraints, since it is ever more relevant in the new era of remote work.

 In its essence time is a limited resource and in a project setting this could not be any more true.
 The time constraint limits a project in two ways – deadlines and resources.
 First, a project has a set timeline and a date when it has to be completed.
 You will rarely encounter a project that can last indefinitely and thus you have to keep to a certain schedule.
 Secondly, each project has a certain amount of people and those people have a limited amount of available work hours.
 Once again, the project is constrained to this amount and has to be completed within it.